rudolfgrauberger/sonar-cxx-wiki/Upgrade-Instructions.md

   * You have to set specific file extensions in `sonar.cxx.suffixes.sources` and `sonar.c.suffixes.sources`.
   * `sonar.cxx.cFilesPatterns` should be set in the C plugin configuration but not in the Cxx plugin configuration.
 * Json compilation database support `sonar.cxx.jsonCompilationDatabase` is also experimental only
   * `sonar.cxx.scanOnlySpecifiedSources` is no more supported.
-There where conflicts with sonar.sources.
+There were conflicts with `sonar.sources` and `sonar.tests`.

 **Upgrade to 0.9.9**